 *CONDITIONAL INSTALLATION GUARANTEE / FILM WARRANTY;

-2. Regarding the window film WARRANTY that is provide to our customers.
+2. Regarding the window film WARRANTY that is provided to our customers.
 We only offer film series that come with a comprehensive lifetime national warranty.
-We understand that people come, and go from the Las Vegas area including our local military that receive transfers.
-This is why using a film manufacture that gives a National Lifetime Warranty on its films is the only choice for LV AUDIO & CUSTOMS.
+We understand that people come, and go from the Las Vegas area including our local military that receives transfers.
+This is why using a film manufacturer that gives a National Lifetime Warranty on its films is the only choice for LV AUDIO & CUSTOMS.

 Discounts for US Military, First Responders, & Seniors